GeeXPlus: 2025–present: Launch of GeeXProduction

 The GeeXPlus panel during Anime Expo 2025.

 In February 2025, GeeXPlus was moved from under BookWalker to become part of Dwango after Kadokawa decided to merge BookWalker and Kadokawa Connected into Dwango, in response to the increasingly competitive market.
 In June 2025, they signed Megan and Ben (also known as HitoBito), two are former English teachers from the JET Programme who became famous on TikTok.
 That same month, GeeXPlus was announced to have a panel at Anime Expo 2025.

 On July 3, 2025, at Anime Expo, GeeXPlus announced the creation of a new division called GeeXProduction to help support and produce projects made by creators who work with GeeXPlus.
 Following the announcement, Gigguk, DillonGoo, and OtakuVS announced their works: the anime short film Bâan: The Boundary of Adulthood, a 3D animated web series and webtoon Soul Mart, and an independent animated web series Otachan!
 Rabbit Season, respectively.
 In an interview with the Japanese entertainment website Natalie, GeeXProduction executive producer Rick Gao said that the new division was created to allow deeper involvement in creative projects, from the early planning stages all the way to completion.

 Talents

-As of 2025, talents that are affiliated with GeeXPlus include:
+As of 2026, talents that are currently affiliated with GeeXPlus include: